sonic-net/sonic-mgmt/ansible/README.testbed.md

 5. ptf container is generalized and used in every topology
 6. Automatic provisioning of fanout switch configuration (should be refactored)
 7. Every VM uses 2G of RAM

+# Testbed topology configuration

+1. One entry in testbed.csv
+2. Consist of:
+  1. physical topology: How ports of VMs and ptf connected to DUT
+  2. configuration templates for VMs
+3. Defined in vars/topo_*.yml files
+4. Current topologies are:
+  1. t1: 32 VMs + ptf container for injected ports
+  2. t1-lag: 24 VMs + ptf container for injected ports.
+8 VMs has two ports each in LAG
+  3. ptf32: classic ptf container with 32 ports connected directly to DUT ports
+  4. ptf64: as ptf32, but with 64 ports
+  5. t0: 4 VMs + ptf. ptf container has 4 injected ports + 28 directly connected ports

 # PTF Testbed topology